Key Takeaways

 - Have an escape route planned before you start

-- Never use fire or water to remove nests—extremely dangerous
+- Never use fire or water to remove nests (extremely dangerous and a real fire risk under dry Treasure Valley eaves)

 Need Professional Help?